 “When we educate patients about getting vaccinated, we highly encourage family members and caregivers to get the vaccine too, especially if there are young children in the household,” notes Dr. Kamboj.

 Older people, especially those undergoing cancer treatment, are at higher risk for getting the flu and for developing health complications because of it.
-A new high-dose flu vaccine is now available for people age 65 and over.
+A high-dose flu vaccine is available for people age 65 and over.
 Clinical studies have shown that it provides greater protection against the flu in the elderly population compared to the standard vaccine.

 When to Decline the Vaccine